joelkuiper/Llamora/README.md

 ## What It Does

 **Daily pages.** A new page opens each day.
 You write; the model responds if you want it to (and only then).
-This exchange is stored as a persistent log that accumulates over time.
+The exchange becomes part of a persistent record that accumulates over time.

 **Day openings.** At the start of each day, the model generates a short opening.
 It draws on a rolling window of recent entries and a digest of the previous day's exchange, and becomes the first message on the new page.